 Fundamental to a book's effectiveness is classroom use and feedback.
-Now in its thirteenth edition, Finite Mathematics for Business, Economics, Life Sciences, and Social Sciences has had the benefit of a substantial amount of both.
+Now in its thirteenth edition, College Mathematics for Business, Economics, Life Sciences, and Social Sciences has had the benefit of a substantial amount of both.
 Improvements in this edition evolved out of the generous response from a large number of users of the last and previous editions as well as survey results from instructors, mathematics departments, course outlines, and college catalogs.
 In this edition,

-- ▶ The Diagnostic Prerequisite Test has been revised to identify the specific deficiencies in prerequisite knowledge that cause students the most difficulty with finite mathematics. - Most exercise sets now begin with a Skills Warm-up-four to eight problems that review prerequisite knowledge specific to that section in a just-in-time approach.
-References to review material are given for the benefit of students who struggle with the warm-up problems and need a refresher. - Section 6.1 has been rewritten to better motivate and introduce the simplex method and associated terminology. - Examples and exercises have been given up-to-date contexts and data. - Exposition has been simplified and clarified throughout the book. - An Annotated Instructor's Edition is now available, providing answers to exercises directly on the page (whenever possible).
+- ➤ The Diagnostic Prerequisite Test has been revised to identify the specific deficiencies in prerequisite knowledge that cause students the most difficulty with finite mathematics and calculus. - ▶ Most exercise sets now begin with a Skills Warm-up-four to eight problems that review prerequisite knowledge specific to that section in a just-in-time approach.
+References to review material are given for the benefit of students who struggle with the warm-up problems and need a refresher. - Section 6.1 has been rewritten to better motivate and introduce the simplex method and associated terminology. - Section 14.4 has been rewritten to cover the trapezoidal rule and Simpson's rule. - Examples and exercises have been given up-to-date contexts and data. - Exposition has been simplified and clarified throughout the book. - An Annotated Instructor's Edition is now available, providing answers to exercises directly on the page (whenever possible).
 Teaching Tips provide less-experienced instructors with insight on common student pitfalls, suggestions for how to approach a topic, or reminders of which prerequisite skills students will need.
-Lastly, the difficulty level of exercises is indicated only in the AIE so as not to discourage students from attempting the most challenging "C" level exercises. - MyMathLab for this text has been enhanced greatly in this revision.
+Lastly, the difficulty level of exercises is indicated only in the AIE so as not to discourage students from attempting the most challenging "C" level exercises. - ► MyMathLab for this text has been enhanced greatly in this revision.
 Most notably, a "Getting Ready for Chapter X" has been added to each chapter as an optional resource for instructors and students as a way to address the prerequisite skills that students need, and are often missing, for each chapter.
 Many more improvements have been made.
-See the detailed description on pages xiv and xv for more information.
+See the detailed description on pages xvii and xviii for more information.